privacyidea/privacyidea/doc/index.rst

 Welcome to privacyIDEA
 ######################

-The privacyIDEA documentation is work in progress.
+As alwas the privacyIDEA documentation is work in progress.

-.. warning:: Some information are still from privacyIDEA 1.5 and thus a bit outdated!
+.. note:: Some parts are marked as "**(TODO)** Not yet implemented".
+   These are components that have not been migrated from 1.5 to 2.0.
+   If you are missing an important, not-yet-migrated part, drop us a note!

 If you are missing any information or descriptions file an issue at `github <https://github.com/privacyidea/privacyidea/issues>`_ (which would be the preferred way),